8 Mistakes to Avoid when Starting out with Passive Income

 Creating an Amazon business means writing product descriptions, optimizing advertising, and managing inventory.
 Rental income requires buying and setting up a property, finding tenants, then managing them.
 Investing in stocks involves researching your positions and the market.

-Once things are moving smoothly and generating income, you’ll still need to spend a little time on maintenance.
+Once things are moving smoothly and generating passive real estate income, you’ll still need to spend a little time on maintenance.
 Don’t go into passive income expecting you won’t have to do anything and the money will come rolling in.

 2. Expecting Rapid, Dramatic Results